tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

-I decided to document the process and build out a gaming platform similar to the Arduboy and release it with it's much more accesible components (to me).
+I decided to document the process and build out a gaming platform similar to the Arduboy and release it with its much more accessible components (to me).